abond936/My-Journal/docs/02-Application.md

 - **Rail Variant** - Add a curated horizontal rail variant for qualifying sequences (for example, school/college story runs) with explicit eligibility, ordering, and card-size behavior separate from the default feed grid.
 - **In-Feed Expansion** - Add optional `Read more` progressive disclosure for story excerpts in feed cards, with deterministic truncation and explicit collapse/expand behavior that does not break feed scroll continuity.
 - **Orientation-aware Framing** - Use cover media orientation metadata to choose from a bounded ratio set (landscape/portrait/square) per approved layout variant so best-fit rendering improves without degrading feed rhythm.
+- **Reader typography tuning** - Rework title/body/supporting-text scales and spacing for the hosted mobile reader so cards and detail pages feel more intentional and less oversized in use.
+- **Question-card visual cue** - Evaluate a question-card cover treatment (for example a question-mark overlay/cover treatment) so Question cards keep more visual interest in card views without pretending to be a different type.
+- **Gallery swipe affordance + caption overlay** - Make swipeability obvious on gallery cards in the main feed/card view, and render captions as bottom overlays on gallery imagery when captions exist.
+- **Reader return position** - Preserve feed position when leaving card view and returning to the reader so the user lands back on the card they opened instead of the top of the feed.
+- **Curated mode interaction correctness** - Harden curated-mode open/select behavior so opening the sidebar and selecting a new curated card replaces the active card cleanly instead of leaving the previous card open above the new one.
 - **Questions / Quotes** - Source material (Word, books, Notion).
 - **Quote Card** - Attribution modeling (e.g. Content vs subtitle/excerpt).